PSUmodeling/Cycles/docs/index.md

 The simulation control files have a suffix of `.ctrl`.
 For each simulation, the name of the control file is submitted when invoking Cycles at the command prompt and is also used as the directory name where output files are stored following each simulation.
-In the control file, keyword tags are on the left and the value for each tag is separated by spaces or a tab on the right.
+In the control file, keyword tags are on the left and the value for each tag is separated by spaces or tabs on the right.
 The control file contains information about the starting and ending years of the simulation, simulation options, including the specific output files to be written, and the names of other input files.
 Simulation options are represented as on/off switches, where `0` stands for off and `1` stands for on.
 The meaning of each keyword in the control file is described below.